Author(s) | Beauchamp, 2020 |

 ❯ Main Fabrics

-The dominant planar fabric of the Dolent Structural Domain is foliation Sn, which results from the regional deformation phase Dn.
-Foliation Sn affects most Archean units of the domain, with the exception of the late granitic intrusive rocks of the Wahemen Suite.
-This highly penetrative foliation is distinguished by millimetric spacing of flattening planes.
-Whether in volcanic rocks of the Dolent Formation or in metasedimentary rocks of the Bohier Group, foliation Sn is marked by the preferential orientation of ferromagnesian minerals such as biotite and hornblende.
+The dominant planar fabric of the Dolent Structural Domain is the Sn foliation, which results from the regional Dn deformation phase.
+The Sn foliation affects most Archean units in the domain, with the exception of the late intrusive rocks of the Wahemen Suite and Dominique Ultramafic Suite.
+This highly penetrative foliation is distinguished by the millimetric spacing between flattening planes.
+Whether in volcanic rocks of the Dolent Formation or in metasedimentary rocks of the Bohier Group, the Sn foliation is marked by the preferential orientation of ferromagnesian minerals such as biotite and hornblende.
 In areas that have accommodated a large amount of deformation, it is also marked by the flattening of quartz and feldspar grains.

-In intrusive rocks of the Cadieux Suite, foliation is well developed and defined by the alignment of phyllosilicates (biotite and white mica) and hornblende in spaced flattening planes.
-As the deformation rate increases, K-feldspar porphyroids are flattened in the Sn direction.
+In intrusive rocks of the Cadieux Suite, the Sn foliation is well developed and defined by the alignment of phyllosilicates (biotite and white mica) and hornblende in spaced flattening planes.
+As deformation rate increases, K-feldspar porphyroids are flattened in the direction of Sn.

 ❯ Other Fabrics